Vyral/base-template/_posts/2018-11-01-the-3-most-common-ways-to-invest-in-property.md

 Today, we’ll be looking at the three most common ways to make money through real estate investment.

 **1. Flipping property**.
 This is the riskiest investment you can make. **You’re at the mercy of market volatility and, very often, high-interest loans**.
 You can reduce some of this risk by choosing a prime location or an emerging market close to one.
-If something happens in the market and you have to carry the property, these areas rent well and will likely come back in 3 to 5 years.
+If something happens in the market and you have to carry the property, these areas rent well and will likely come back in three to five years.

 Make sure the property you’re purchasing can withstand a 10% to 15% market correction, and understand that the standard minimum profit for flipping a property should be a 25% profit after all expenses (including closing costs).&nbsp;